gaugustini/monster-hunter-armor-data/README.md

 | japanese | Name in japanese |
 | chinese  | Name in chinese  |

-*There will be empty spaces in some languages*
+*Note: There will be empty spaces in some languages*

 ## Credits